TickTeam/guide-tt/how_to_add_reminders.md

 ![](../images/webreminder.png)

-*If you want to set multiple reminders, you can click “On time” to add another reminder.
+*If you want to set more reminders, you can click “On time” to add another one.
 Free users are allowed to add 2 more reminders, while PRO users are allowed to add at most 5 reminders.

 ![](../images/webreminder2.png)